benmvp/slides/2020/tsconf/react.md

   </div>

 NOTES:
+- Our props are now fully type-safe so it's important that our state is too
+  * So when types are refactored, we can ensure that everything is still correct
 - Generally you don't need to do any special typing with `useState`
   * It can infers the type from the initial value
 - In this case it infers that `count` is `number`
   * `setCount` i a function that accepts a `number`
+  * So can't accidentally pass in a `string` or `boolean`

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->